telerik/blazor-docs/components/grid/aggregates.md

 You can use aggregates in the following templates:

-* `GroupFooterTemplate` of a `GridColumn` - a footer in the respective column that renders when the grid is grouped.
+* [`GroupFooterTemplate`]({%slug grid-templates-column-group-footer%}) of a `GridColumn` - a footer in the respective column that renders when the grid is grouped.
-* `GroupHeaderTemplate` of a `GridColumn` - a header in the respective column that renders when the grid is grouped by that column.
+* [`GroupHeaderTemplate`]({%slug grid-templates-group-header%}) of a `GridColumn` - a header in the respective column that renders when the grid is grouped by that column.
 The `Value` field in the context carries the current group value.
+* [`FooterTemplate`]({%slug grid-templates-column-footer%}) of a `GridColumn` - a grand total row of footers for the entire grid.

 To enable aggregates:

-1. Set the grid's `Groupable` property to `true`.
 1. Under the `GridAggregates` tag, define the `GridAggregate` entries to enable the aggregations per field you want to use.
 1. Use the aggregate result in the templates that support it - their `context` is strongly typed and carries the aggregate values in the respective fields.
+1. Set the grid's `Groupable` property to `true`.
+    * If you will be using only `FooterTemplate`s - grouping is not required.
-1. Group the grid to see the effect
+1. Group the grid to see the effect on group-specific templates

 You should define only aggregates that you will use to avoid unnecessary calculations that may be noticeable on large data sets.